jettmarlowe/til/github/search_non_default_branch.md

 # Searching code in a non-default Github branch

-Only the default branch is indexed in Github, so if you need to search for code in another specific branch you need to use a workaround.
+Only the default branch is indexed in Github, so if you need to search for code in another specific branch you'll need to use a workaround.

 ```bash
 # Clone the repo locally